New Zealand networks recorded the highest volume of voice calls in history this week. They peaked on Tuesday.

-New Zealand voice networks recorded the highest call volumes in history this week.
-There was a peak on Tuesday.
-This followed Prime Minister Jacinda Arden’s announcement she was raising the Covid-19 alert level from two to four and the country would begin a four-week lockdown.
+This followed Prime Minister Jacinda Arden raising the Covid-19 alert level from two to four.
+The country began a four-week lockdown.

 All carriers experienced congestion.
 Callers overloaded government call centres with enquiries.
 The congestion affected the three mobile networks and Spark’s landline calling network.